| Home | Back to Goldfish |

 The bubble eye standard is as follows:

-The fish should be bright, alert and well balanced.
-The body should be short not elongated, with smooth contours and showing no sign of a dorsal fin.
-The caudal fin should be well divided.
+The fish should be bright, alert.
+The body should be medium length with smooth contours and no sign of a dorsal fin.
+The caudal fin should be well divided, forked and held above the horizontal.
 The eye sacs should be well developed and evenly matched.

 Ideal profiles are illustrated below: